 Discover why space is a fundamental building block of great UI layout design, plus get pro tips on jump starting your design process with Justinmind

 Space is everywhere – it’s all over this blog post!
 While often overlooked as a layout component in UI design, you don’t have to be a rocket scientist to understand that space has a direct impact on site and app usability.
+It can be observed from early stages, such as the website wireframe design phase.

 Using space effectively in your UI layout helps increase readability, provide feedback and draw the reader to the most important parts of the screen.
 We don’t think anyone could have summed up the importance of space and layout in UI design better than Web design speaker and author Brandon Jones: